 Caffeine only appears to cause problems if a large amount is taken.
-So having only a few cups of tea or coffee each day, generally should not be harmful.
+So having only a few cups of tea or instant coffee each day, generally should not be harmful.

-What about treat foods?
+What about high sugar foods?

-Treat foods often are high in fat and sugary carbohydrates.
 Sugary carbohydrates release glucose into our blood stream quickly.
 These foods - buns, biscuits, cakes, chocolate, sweets, jellies, jam, marshmallows, and fizzy drinks are low in other nutrients, and can add to weight gain.

-Plan to include 'treat' foods such as low calorie hot chocolate drinks, diet yoghurts, popcorn, sugar free jelly or maybe individually wrapped 'fun size' bars or ice pops along with the rest of your weekly shop.
+It is okay to include 'treat' foods such as low calorie hot chocolate drinks, diet yoghurts, popcorn, sugar free jelly or maybe individually wrapped 'fun size' bars or ice pops along with the rest of your weekly shop.
 Including these food items in moderation is all part of healthy eating.
 Making a plan as to what you are going to buy, and when you are likely to eat/drink it over the week will reduce the chances of impulse purchases which you may regret once you get home!